A closer look at Rockley Photonics Holdings Limited (RKLY) is warranted

-Rockley Photonics Holdings Limited (NYSE:RKLY) closed Monday at $2.05 per share, down from $2.28 a day earlier.
-While Rockley Photonics Holdings Limited has underperformed by -10.09%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, RKLY fell by -79.25%, with highs and lows ranging from $16.99 to $1.83, whereas the simple moving average fell by -48.85% in the last 200 days.
+In Friday’s session, Rockley Photonics Holdings Limited (NYSE:RKLY) marked $2.00 per share, down from $2.00 in the previous session.
+While Rockley Photonics Holdings Limited has underperformed by 0.00%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, RKLY fell by -86.95%, with highs and lows ranging from $16.56 to $1.83, whereas the simple moving average fell by -48.82% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now